AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/discover-insights.md

 ## Next steps

-Once you have finished filtering the data and are able to display the appropriate information, you have the option to download the scores.
-For an in-depth guide on how to download your scores, visit the [downloading scores in Attribution AI](./download-scores.md) tutorial.
+Once you have finished filtering the data and are able to display the appropriate information, you have the option to access the scores.
+For an in-depth guide on how to access your scores, visit the [access scores in Attribution AI](./download-scores.md) tutorial.
 Additionally, you can also download your summary data as indicated in [more actions](#more-actions).
 Selecting "Download summary data" downloads the summary data aggregated by dates.